stiartsly/hyport-cli/README.md

 ## 6. Notices

-For now, **hyport** cli is still being under development, and there is lots of improvement for us ahead of us.
+For now, **hyport** cli is still being under development, and there is lots of improvement ahead of us.
 Any feedbacks would be appreciated.

+## 7. License

+MIT@stiartsly